envoyproxy/go-control-plane/README.md

 - `Mux` cache is a simple cache combinator.
 It allows mixing multiple caches for different type URLs, e.g use a simple cache for LDS/RDS/CDS and a linear cache for EDS.

+## Usage

+The [example server](internal/example/README.md) demonstrates how to integrate the go-control-plane with your code.